lsst-dm/dmtn-055/index.rst

         Define a new :py:class:`Dataset` subclass dyamically with the given name, with instances of the new class required to hold instances of exactly the given :py:class:`Unit` subclasses (via a named attribute for each :py:class:`Unit` subclass).

+    .. py:attribute:: units

+        A dictionary containing the units that identify this dataset, with unit type names as keys and :py:class:`Unit` instances as values.

     .. py:attribute:: creator

         Optional.
 A pointer to the :py:class:`Quantum` object that represents the processing steps that (will) produce this dataset.